Supersonic-Sites/FinelyTunedTechnologies/content/_index.md

         aos_select: true
         aos: fade-up
         img: /img/home-automation.jpg
-        desc: "Your home is the place to take care of yourself.
+        desc: "A home is a place to care for oneself.
 A place for comfort and relaxation.
 Why not personalize and perfect your environment?
-Our home automation system allows you to control music, entertainment, temperature, mood lighting, you name it, with ease.
-Rest knowing you’re in a secure and safely monitored home. "
+Our home automation system allows you to control music, entertainment, climate, mood lighting, you name it, with ease.
+Relax and unwind knowing you’re in a secure and safely monitored home. "
       - img_alt: Please type in a description of the image
         cta: Call To Action
         cta_link: free-consultation/